Revenue

 Revenue mix has remained stable with subscription revenue accounting for 59% ($39.2M) and transaction fees comprising 41% ($26.7M) in 2023.
 The company maintains a nearly exclusive focus on the US market, which generates 99.8% of total revenue.

-Cleo's revenue is primarily driven by its consumer-facing AI financial assistant app, which has attracted over 600,000 paying customers and millions of free users.
+Cleo's revenue is primarily driven by its consumer-facing AI financial assistant app, which has facilitated over 74 million conversations with users in 2024, representing 2.5x year-over-year growth.
 The company monetizes through a freemium model with premium subscriptions and transaction fees from financial products like cash advances.

 Cleo was last valued at $500 million during its Series C funding round in June 2022, led by Sofina Capital.
-The company has raised a total of $175M million across 11 funding rounds since its founding in 2016.
+The company has raised a total of $175M across 11 funding rounds since its founding in 2016.
+No new equity round has been announced since the Series C.

 Key investors include Balderton Capital, LocalGlobe, and EQT Ventures.